Written by Richard Perry

 Research

 There is extensive video and written market analysis content on the website.
-Some of this is locked to clients, but some are also free to all.
+Some of this is locked to clients, but some is free to all.
 Here’s what’s available:

 Live analysis content is also a feature of XM’s research offering.
-XM TV is a great addition for videos whilst podcasts are also now on the site.
+XM TV is a great addition for videos while podcasts are also now on the site.

 Education

-The Learning Centre hub is another area of the site for traders to learn their craft.
-We are impressed with the selection of educational videos, platform tutorial videos, whilst the XM Live video feed is a service you will very rarely see with rival brokers.
+The Learning Center hub is another area of the site for traders to learn their craft.
+We are impressed with the selection of educational videos and platform tutorial videos, while the XM live video feed is a service you will very rarely see with rival brokers.

 There is also a wide selection of: